Pioneers Of Veganism

 Harrison's work continues to be recognized as a turning point in the history of animal care and had a significant role in the growth of veganism as a compassionate alternative.

-Ruth Harrison developed an interest in animal welfare growing up on a farm in Yorkshire, England.
-She has seen farm animals' suffering and was inspired to bring attention to their predicament.
+Ruth Harrison developed an interest in animal welfare while growing up on a farm in Yorkshire, England.
+She saw farm animals suffering and was inspired to bring attention to their predicament.

 Linda McCartney (1941-1998)